Display Accessibility Tools

 PDF's with the questions asked in the online forms above:

-(IMPORTANT: For BMB 499, you must EMAIL a 1-2 page PDF summary of the research project to your primary mentor, your secondary reader, Drs.
+(IMPORTANT: For BMB 499, you must EMAIL a 1-2 page PDF summary of the research project and provide information relating to what prior research you have done (ex.
+BMB 490, working in a lab for pay etc...) to your primary mentor, your secondary reader, Drs.
 Hoffmann-Benning and Hoogstraten and to Mary Villarreal.
 PDF should be sent to everyone the same day that the form is submitted!
 Failure to do so will delay enrollment into the course.
-(If you can't access the e-forms, try using a different internet browser)
+(If you can't access the e-forms, try using a different internet browser).

 1. For BMB 499, if you choose to do two semesters of BMB 499 then you can use one application form for both semesters